amazon-nova-api/strands-nova/README.md

 ## Support

-For issues with the Nova API itself, contact: nova-api-support@amazon.com For issues with this package, please open a GitHub issue.
+For issues with the Nova API itself, contact: <email>
+For issues with this package, please open a GitHub issue.

 ## Acknowledgments

-This package is built on top of the [Strands Agents SDK](https://github.com/strands-agents/sdk-python).
+This package is built for [Strands Agents SDK](https://github.com/strands-agents/sdk-python).